-Cannabis for Depression
+Cannabis for Depression and Anxiety?

 Whether you’ve got the Monday blues or are suffering from chronic depression, feel free to light up: Cannabis gives high hopes for days you’re feeling a little hopeless.